makersacademy/chitter-challenge/README.md

 Technical Approach:
 -----

-In this unit, you integrated a database into Bookmark Manager using the `PG` gem and `SQL` queries.
+In the last two weeks, you integrated a database using the `pg` gem and Repository classes.
+You also implemented small web applications using Sinatra, RSpec, HTML and ERB views to make dynamic webpages.
 You can continue to use this approach when building Chitter Challenge.

+You can refer to the [guidance on Modelling and Planning a web application](https://github.com/makersacademy/web-applications/blob/main/pills/modelling_and_planning_web_application.md), to help you in planning the different web pages you will need to implement this challenge.

-If you'd like more technical challenge now, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.
+If you'd like more technical challenge now, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface, instead of implementing your own Repository classes.

 Some useful resources:
 **Ruby Object Mapper**